jeremyhatfield/update-route53/README.md

 ======
 Script to update AWS Route 53 record set upon EC2 instance startup.

-When restarting an EC2 instance, the public IP address changes causing any Route53 recordsets to become instantly outdated.
-An easy fix is using Elastic IPs, however [you can only have 5 per region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-limit) and need a really good excuse when asking Amazon to increase it.
+The public IP address given to an EC2 instance changes after an instance stops and starts again.
+This causes any Route53 recordsets to become instantly outdated.
+An easy fix is to use (VPC) Elastic IPs, which stick with the EC2 after a restart; however, [you can only have 5 per region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-limit) and need a good excuse when asking Amazon to increase it.

 So, to get around this limitation, with the help of some other articles, I created a procedure that allows each EC2 instance to update their IP address to its corresponding Route53 recordset.